TASEmulators/BizHawk/README.md

 BizHawk can write in-game saves to disk - this is called flushing.
 Every time you save in the game (not to be confusing with *emulator savestates*), you should backup your saves!
 Go to `File` > `Save RAM` and hit `Flush Save Ram`.
 Note that some systems use SRAM for irrelevant tasks and store temporary data there, and the menu may become bold without in-game saves involved.
 Be aware when the game is *supposed to save* and flush accordingly.

 BizHawk can be configured to flush saves to disk automatically in `Config` > `Customize` > `Advanced AutoSaveRAM`.
-Opon closing the ROM (which includes any core reboot) BizHawk may try to flush save RAM automatically as well.
+Upon closing the ROM (which includes any core reboot) BizHawk may try to flush save RAM automatically as well.

 ```